 After her treatment and follow-up care, Medina noticed a positive change in her daughter.

-Medina’s maternal instinct and perseverance made the difference between life and death for her daughter.
+Medina’s perseverance made the difference between life and death for her daughter.
 Now she has dreams of a brighter future for Munira.

 “I am so happy and excited because now Munira runs around, she goes here and there,” says Medina.
 “Now I can do anything in my house if I want because she runs around and plays.
 That makes me so happy.”